TracyLeee/os-lab0/handout/readme.md

 the number of occurences of each English letter in the text from a file.
 This is meant to help you recollect file I/O.

+## Lab 0, week 2
+In this week, we provide the following additional files:
+1. `provided/week02.h`: Header file for the exercises
+1. `provided/week02.c`: Implementation for the exercises.
+Look at the TODOs in this file.
+1. `provided/main.c`: Sample function calls with provided inputs and expected outputs.
+Use these as preliminary test cases.

+As with the previous lab, you have to implement some functions in the provided files.
+The descriptions of these functions are available in the header file, `provided/week02.h`.
+There are 3 functions to implement: `w2_bork()`, `w2_fork()`, and `w2_clone()`.

+The first exercise requires you to complete a provided function outline to fork a parent process into `n` child processes.
+Each child calls `verify()` when it spawns, then it terminates.
+The parent waits for every spawned child to exit before spawning the next.
+A more descriptive specification is available in the description of `w2_bork()`.

+The second exercise requires you to implement a function that forks the parent processes in a tree structure based on a provided skeleton binary tree.
+The skeleton tree represents the execution timeline: starting from the initial root process, children fork off the main timeline and complete their own tasks, which could include also forking off other children themselves.
+When children finish their tasks, they terminate, allowing the root process to control the main execution path at all times.
+A more descriptive example is available in the description of `w2_fork()`.

+The third exercise requires you to extend `w2_fork()` to allow parent processes to create threads to accomplish parallel tasks, before forking off to children.
+Each parent process has a specific number of threads to spawn before forking, and that number is also specified as part of the provided skeleton tree in `w2_clone()`.
+A more descriptive example is available in the description of `w2_clone()`.

+In all functions, verification methods are provided as arguments.
+These methods must be called as specified in the descriptions of the functions, to allow our unit tests to verify that your solution is correct.

+Sample code is also provided in `main.c`, showing you how binary skeleton trees are represented sequentially (in array format).
+Dummy verification functions are also provided, to print out the structure of the forked processes and allow you to partially debug your code.